BornToDoStuff/BornToDoStuff.github.io/_posts/wondrous/P-Z/2016-11-01-tiny-boulder.md

   - Bludgeoning
 tags:
   - Bludgeoning
 item_idea:
 item_co_creator: RockGoliath
 item_updated:
 last_modified_at:
 ---

-This pebble appears as normal on first inspection.
-On closer inspection it seems as if it has excruciating detail, each little crevice and crack smaller than normal.
-Typically 3d6+2 Tiny Boulders are found together in a small leather pouch.
-As an action you can throw it 30 feet or sling it 60 feet.
+This pebble appears inconspicuous on first inspection, however with a closer look you note excruciating detail, each little crevice and crack pops out.
+Usually 3d6+2 Tiny Boulders are found together in a small leather pouch.
+You can throw one of these tiny boulders 30 feet or put it in a sling.
 When the pebble strikes a surface or is crushed it rapidly expands into a large boulder.
 Each creature within a 5 foot radius must make a DC 15 Dexterity saving throw or take 6d10 bludgeoning damage, half on a successful save.